When I read God's Word, I hear Him speak

 And God blessed them.
 And God said to them, "Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth."
 (Genesis 1: 26-28 ESV emphasis added by Rose)

 In the Creation process and following, "It is not good for man to be alone," God created Woman from Man then presented Woman to Man declaring the unit is to cling to one another and become one flesh, living in such a way that they appear to be one unit.
 When God presents Eve to Adam, the image of the father presenting his daughter, the bride, to the bridegroom is seen.
-Within the Genesis of everything God created contains this coupling relationship of marriage.
+Understand what we see.
+God puts a sinless man - for Adam has yet to sin - into a deep sleep resembling death, wounds his side or takes half of his side, and from that substance out of man, God forms woman.
+God then raises the man from a sleep-like death, in the garden (paradise), and presents the woman to man, as a father presents his daughter the bride to the groom.
+This is a picture of the gospel, at the genesis of all creation, we see the foreshadow of Christ at the cross, His resurrection and His receiving His bride the church, in the creation of Man and Woman with the purpose of coupling in marriage and ruling earth.
+(Undaunted Life podcast clip; The Bible Project Q&A podcast)

 Perhaps, the reason why marriage is so fiercely under attack by God’s enemy is because the act of marriage, the actions of a married couple, and the institution of marriage somehow represents the Triune God.
 Perhaps marriage is to represent the Triune God on earth as He is in Heaven.